OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 need to write a sub-class:

 .. literalinclude:: code/simulator_mosaik.py
-   :lines: 22-27
+   :lines: 23-27

 In our simulator's ``__init__()`` method (the constructor) we need to call ``Simulator.__init__()`` and pass the meta data dictionary to it.
 ``Simulator.__init__()`` will add some more information to the meta data and set it as ``self.meta`` to our instance.

-We also initialize our actual simulator class, set a prefix for our entity IDs and prepare a dictionary which will hold some information about the entities that we gonna create.
+We also set a prefix for our entity IDs and prepare a dictionary which will hold some information about the entities that we gonna create.

 We can now start to implement the four API calls ``init``, ``create``, ``step`` and ``get_data``: